Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Acknowledgments

 \section{Acknowledgments}

-We thank Arianna Rampini and Leonardo Cortelli for interesting discussions.
-This research has been supported by the European Research Council under the European Unions Horizon 2020 research and innovation program (grant No.~694925 -- Lotglassy, G Parisi).
+We thank Arianna Rampini and Leonardo Cortelli for the interesting discussions.
+We are also grateful to the reviewers for their insightful comments.
+This research has been supported by the European Research Council under the European Unions Horizon 2020 research and innovation program (grant No.~694925 -- Lotglassy, G Parisi) and by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU.